Did you know: Cellulite affects between 80-90% of women and 10% of men.

-Coffee scrubs can be very helpful in removing cellulite.
-The caffeine found in the coffee has a tightening and stimulating effect on the skin and is often used in anti-aging products.
-Plus, the exfoliating effect of the scrub helps to stimulate blood and lymph flow (similar to that of dry brushing) which is helpful in removing toxins and excess fluid from the body.
+The caffeine found in the coffee has a tightening and stimulating effect on skin, while exfoliating helps to stimulate blood and lymph flow (similar to dry brushing) which assists in removing toxins and excess fluid from the body.

-- Use it 2-3 times a week.
-You should start to see results show through within a couple of weeks.
+- Apply 2-3 times a week.
+Results should start to appear within a couple of weeks.

-- Source of dietary collagen (just a side note, collagen is best consumed internally rather than applied on the skin in forms such as skin creams as it is actually too big to be absorbed by the skin.
-You’re better off applying coconut oil as a lotion on the skin)
+Collagen is best consumed internally rather than applied onto skin in forms like skin creams, as it’s actually too big to be absorbed by the skin.
+You’re better off applying coconut oil as a moisturiser for skin.

-What has worked for you in the past for getting rid of cellulite?
-Share below in the comments!
+What has worked for you in getting rid of cellulite?
+Share below in the comments.

 Wells, Katie.
 (December 8, 2018).
 9 Natural Remedies for Cellulite.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/8608/natural-cellulite-remedies/